 - acquire the skills and habits of critical thinking and research,

 - acquire knowledge relevant to the understanding of human physical activity and health in Canadian society and beyond,

-- maintain a high level of personal fitness and develop the knowledge and skills to promote physical activity as a means to good health,
+- develop the knowledge and skills to promote physical activity as a means to good health,

-- develop the knowledge and skills of effective leadership in the broad field of physical education and kinesiology,
+- develop the knowledge and skills of effective leadership in the broad field of kinesiology and physical education,

 - develop the knowledge base and skills for lifelong learning.